I’m absolutely loving the season’s asparagus this year. It’s delicious any way you cook it!

-- Made from scratch.
+- Made from scratch and easy to customize.
 The recipe is super easy to pull together and much more flavorful than any canned asparagus soup.
 It’s mild in flavor and can easily be changed up with different herbs.

 - It’s dairy-free.
 This vegan asparagus soup is creamy without the cream thanks to the red lentils which add bulk and round out the nutritional profile.

 - It’s made in one pot.
 All in one pot recipes make for easy cooking and clean-up!

 Don’t let the short list of ingredients fool you.
 You can be sure this soup will be filling and satisfying!
 Measurements can be found in the recipe card below.